 Currently the tallest building in the Western Hemisphere towering 1776 feet tall, One World Trade Center, dubbed “The Freedom Tower”, is the main building of the new World Trade Center complex.
 Depending on where you are in lower Manhattan, you can grab a variety of skyline photos of this impressive building.

-Recently opened to the public as of June of this year, the One World Observatory allows visitors a one of a kind view from atop of this groundbreaking skyscraper.
+Recently opened to the public, the One World Observatory allows visitors a one of a kind view from atop of this groundbreaking skyscraper.
 Not to mention that the new tower contains shopping, dining, and plenty of office space.
 The same complex is also home to the 9/11 Memorial and Museum paying tribute to the those impacted by the terrorist attacks of September 11, 2001.

 New York Supreme Court